 All of these components can be customized in Terra!
 The Quickstart workspace includes an interactive walkthrough to guide you in setting up your Jupyter Cloud Environment.

 2.1.
-Click on the Analyses (or Notebooks) tab of your copy of the Notebooks Quickstart workspace.
+Click on the Analyses tab of your copy of the Notebooks Quickstart workspace.

 2.2.
 The tour will start automatically.
-It will only run one time (if you want to see it again, make another copy of the workspace).
-It will walk you through the Cloud Environment setup that you need to do anyway to run a notebook.
+It will only run one time (if you want to see it again, you'll need to make another copy of the workspace).
+It will walk you through the Cloud Environment setup that you need to do to run a notebook.

 2.3.
 Follow the instructions in green.